Michigan Business Dispute Attorneys

 Compensatory / Actual Damages

-Direct losses caused by the breach — the benefit of the bargain.
+What the breach actually cost you — Michigan puts you where the bargain would have, the benefit of the bargain.

 Lost Profits